 External Beam Radiation Therapy

 This is the most widely used type of radiation therapy, and can be used to treat large areas of the body.
-It is usually given daily over several weeks.
+External beam radiation uses a special machine to aim a high dose of radiation directly at the cancer cells and a small portion of healthy tissue at the margins of the tumor.
+The machine circles around the body, sending radiation from many directions to the exact part of your body that needs it.
+External beam radiation usually involves 15-minute treatments, done once a day, five days a week, for about six to eight weeks.
 There are several methods of delivering external beam radiation, and we use image guidance to ensure that your treatment is delivered accurately.

 Intensity-Modulated Radiation Therapy (IMRT)

 The Varian Triology technology uses advanced computerized optimization programs to generate treatment plans that highly conform the radiation dose to the shape of the tumor, sparing nearby tissue.

 - Sparing normal tissues greatly reduces the risk of side effects and improves the patient’s quality of life.

 - IMRT has been shown to be beneficial for many cancers, including prostate, head and neck, brain and gynecologic tumors.

 IGRT involves using X-ray or CAT scan technology to precisely locate the exact position and edges of a tumor immediately before radiation treatment.
 This greatly improving the accuracy of each treatment and allows us to avoid normal tissue.